 He said the step taken by Pakistan to open the border would help increase trade relations between the two countries.

-“In order to avoid the spread of COVID-19, all the necessary steps were taken by the Afghan side as per the mechanism prepared by Commerce Ministry of Afghanistan and shared with government of Pakistan,” Yarzada added.
+“In order to avoid the spread of COVID-19, all the necessary steps were taken by the Afghan side as per the mechanism prepared by the Commerce Ministry of Afghanistan and shared with the government of Pakistan,” Yarzada added.

-Ziaul Haq Sarhadi, president of the Frontier Customs Agents Association of Khyber Pakhtunkhwa, said the opening of Torkham border for 6 days a week for 24 hours a day would remove obstacles in the way of Pak-Afghan trade and transit trade.
-He said it would give further boost to mutual trade volume between the two neighboring countries.
+Ziaul Haq Sarhadi, president of the Frontier Customs Agents Association of Khyber Pakhtunkhwa, said the opening of the Torkham border for 6 days a week for 24 hours a day would remove obstacles in the way of Pak-Afghan trade and transit trade.
+He said it would give a further boost to mutual trade volume between the two neighboring countries.

 Sarhadi said Pakistan and landlocked Afghanistan had signed a transit trade agreement in 1965 that was revised in 2010.
-He said Afghans traders have also been allowed to import goods via the Gwadar port in southwest Balochistan province besides using ports in Karachi.
+He said Afghan traders have also been allowed to import goods via the Gwadar port in southwest Balochistan province besides using ports in Karachi.

-” The similar directives were also issued for the Chaman border where to resume the similar trade activities” Ziaul Haq said.
-He said a notification was issued on Saturdays would be reserved for pedestrian move only and the SOPs as applicable for air passengers would be implemented for pedestrians as well.
+“Similar directives were also issued for the Chaman border where to resume the similar trade activities,” Ziaul Haq said.
+He said a notification issued on Saturdays would be reserved for the pedestrian move only and the SOPs as applicable for air passengers would be implemented for pedestrians as well.

-However, he also urged government to allow imports from Afghanistan.
-He said import from Afghanistan Afghanistan would be beneficial to enhance mutual trade relations.
+However, he also urged the government to allow imports from Afghanistan.
+He said importing from Afghanistan Afghanistan would be beneficial to enhance mutual trade relations.

 “Fresh fruits, including dates, pomegranates, apples and grapes, should be allowed to come to Pakistan.”Sarhadi maintained.
 He said more than 8,000 Afghan transit trade vehicles were waiting for clearance at the border with Afghanistan.

-Federation of Pakistan Chamber of Commerce and Industry (FPCCI) Afghanistan and Central Asian Trade Committee Convener Shahid Khan Shinwari thanked the members of Afghan business delegations as well as the officials of the Afghanistan border force who met with their Pakistani counterparts at Torkham border and discussed ways and means to ensure the enhancement of bilateral trade between the two neighbouring countries.
+Federation of Pakistan Chamber of Commerce and Industry (FPCCI) Afghanistan and Central Asian Trade Committee Convener Shahid Khan Shinwari thanked the members of Afghan business delegations as well as the officials of the Afghanistan border force who met with their Pakistani counterparts at the Torkham border and discussed ways and means to ensure the enhancement of bilateral trade between the two neighboring countries.